How to Create a Crisis Management Plan: A Step-by-Step Guide

 Every business has experienced a crisis of one kind or another.
-A recent survey of more than 2,000 senior executives spanning 43 countries found that 69 percent of organizations have experienced a crisis within the last five years.
+A survey of more than 2,000 senior executives spanning 43 countries found that 69% of organizations have experienced a crisis within the last five years.
 For some, it may have been a public relations or brand reputation issue stemming from a flawed product or unexpected service disruption.
 For others, it may have involved a natural disaster, workplace injury, or another emergency that impacted employee safety.

 So what exactly constitutes a crisis for your business?
 And, more importantly, what can your organization do to effectively prepare for and respond to a crisis?

 In this article, we’ll answer these two critical questions, explain how you can create an effective crisis management plan, and explore the important role communication plays in keeping your people safe and your business running smoothly before, during, and after a crisis.

 What Is a Crisis Management Plan?